lambdan/rip_xfire/README.md

 This is becoming more and more annoying nowadays with every company having their own launcher or locking games to exclusive game launchers (*cough* Epic *cough*).
 And every launcher displays time played in different spots, if at all.

 So this is just a simple script that looks at what `.exe`'s you have running and if it recognizes it, it keeps track of how long it's been running.
-In order to recognize games you simply add them to `games.txt` - it should be pretty self-explanatory.
+In order to recognize games you simply add them to `games.tsv` - it should be pretty self-explanatory.

 After you exit a game it updates your total playtime and also writes the simple stats in a simple HTML document and a `.csv` you can import into Excel or whatever you like to visualize.

 # Tips and tricks

 - You can run with the `-r` parameter to force a refresh of the Stats files on launch.
-Useful if you're manually editting `playtimes.txt`
+Useful if you're manually editting `playtimes.json`